NinjaArmy/shopware-real-world-cms/README.md

 # Shopware real world CMS Guide
+A more complete guide with images can be found on my [blog post](https://ninja-army.hashnode.dev/how-to-create-a-cms-element-in-shopware-6)
 ## Overview

 This repository exist to help you understand how CMS-Blocks and CMS-Elements work in the administration and in the backend.
 It's a full step by step guide on how